 - External supports may be recommended in combination with physical therapy or on their own.
 They will help prevent the ankle from turning and reduce the likelihood of additional sprains.

-- When appropriate, painkillers may be prescribed or provided to help temporarily manage discomfort.
+- Pain medications may be prescribed or provided when appropriate to help temporarily manage discomfort.